 Tower Records from Hannah and Her Sisters

-Yes, we're aware Tower Records existed before this particular flick - our digital editor was once employed by the Birmingham branch, in fact - but never have its wares been so appealing as when Woody Allen is thumbing through in Hannah and Her Sisters.
-Were the shop to return, we'd want it to be the New York branch, and in this particular scene of the aforementioned classic.
+Yes, we're aware Tower Records existed before this particular flick - our digital editor was once employed by the Birmingham branch, in fact - but never have its wares been so appealing as when Woody Allen is thumbing through in Hannah and Her Sisters (opens in new tab).